gsstuart/datasciencecoursera/3.getdata/wearable/README.md

 The resulting tidyTwo data set is a "wide" set, adhering to the convention of observations (subjects) in a row and variables in a column.
 Because the number of variables identified as suitable for inclusion in the result (i.e., those containing an average or standard deviation) exceeds the number of individuals in the study, the resulting data frame is wide.
 The user is encouraged to subset and/or transpose this data set if a narrower result is desired; the author believes that the present form provides the greatest flexibility and compliance with the project specifications.

 To run, ensure that the script is located in the same directory as the UCI HAR Dataset, or change the working directory as indicated in the comments at the top of the script.
 If you need to obtain or learn more about the UCI HAR Dataset, please see `CodeBook.md`.
 After running the script,

+The script also contains code to write the tidyTwo output file as per the assignment, and this is by default commented out.
+Please see the bottom of `run_analysis.R` if you wish to change this.